OdilBobosodikov/Retchet-Chat/README.md

 ```
 php -S localhost:x
 ```
-Where x is any socket except 8080<br />
+Where x is any port except 8080<br />
 Then:
 ```
 php server.php